troperville

 • Medieval European Fantasy: Played straight in the first half with Cephiro.
 The invading countries in the second have real-world counterparts (see above).

-• Memento MacGuffin: Lantis' necklace in the anime, a gift from his mother and which he later gave to Hikaru.
+• Memento MacGuffin: Lantis' necklace in the anime, a gift from his mother which he later gave to Hikaru.
 It even plays a role in the final battle.

-• Motion Capture Mecha: All Rune Gods/Mashin, plus the Djinn from Chizeta.
+• Motion-Capture Mecha: All Rune Gods/Mashin, plus the Djinn from Chizeta.

 • Mukokuseki: A CLAMP staple, though it's a bit oddly used here.
 Despite the "big eyes", all of the girls do have a characteristic "slant" to their eyes that many of the Cephirans don't, marking their ethnicity, and Hikaru's complexion is typically depicted as pretty standardly Japanese.
-However, none of the girls dye their hair, so they are, apparently, a natural fire red, a natural blue and a strawberry blonde, and both Umi and Fuu have skin lighter than most caucasians... yet they're still meant to be totally Japanese with no ancestry oddness.
+However, none of the girls dye their hair, so they are, apparently, a natural fire red, a natural blue and a blonde, and both Umi and Fuu have skin lighter than most caucasians... yet they're still meant to be totally Japanese with no ancestry oddness.
 Obviously doesn't apply to any of the Cephirans, since they're technically aliens.

 • My Enemies and Zoidberg: Near the end of the first season as the Magic Knights reflect on the foes they have faced, none of them mention Innouva even once, despite his defeat in the previous episode.